EndPointCorp/end-point-blog/2025/03/monitoring-java-based-process-with-jps-and-nrpe.md

 $ sudo -s -u nrpe jps -l
 91711 jdk.jcmd/sun.tools.jps.Jps
 ```

-For now, we can opt whether to use "jetty" service script as the process check tool or we could use jps.
-For this writing's purpose, let us focus on `jps`.
+We can decide whether to use the "jetty" service script as the process check tool, or whether to use jps.
+For this post, we'll focus on `jps`.

-Consider the following example of a bash script, which will dump the Java process ID inside a temporary file.
-We can use this script to be invoked as an NRPE script.
+We can run jps as root in a Bash script to dump the Java process ID into a temporary file.
+We can then use this script as an NRPE script.

 ```bash
 #!/bin/bash